 Land and construction-in-progress are not depreciated.
-Property, plant and equipment of the District are depreciated using the straight line method over the following estimated useful lives.
+The other tangible and intangible property, plant, equipment, and right-to-use leased assets of the District are depreciated using the straight line method over the following estimated useful lives.

-Life

-Class in Years
+Class Lite in Years

 Buildings and Improvements 7-50

 Machinery and Equipment 5-20

-The costs associated with the acquisition or construction of capital assets are shown as capital outlay expenditures on the governmental fund financial statements.
+The costs associated with the acquisition or construction tangible and intangible of capital assets are shown as capital outlay expenditures on the governmental fund financial statements.
 Capital assets are not shown on the governmental fund balance sheets.

 Deferred Outflows/Inflows of Resources - In addition to assets, the statement of financial position includes a separate section for deferred outflows of resources.
-This separate financial statement element represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+This separate financial statement element represents a consumption of net assets that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.

 In addition to liabilities, the statement of financial position includes a separate section for deferred inflows of resources.
-This separate financial statement element represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
+This separate financial statement element represents an acquisition of net assets that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.

-The School District reported deferred amounts on refunding bonds results from the difference in the carrying value of the refunded debt and its reacquisition price.
+The School District reported deferred amounts on refunding bonds resulting from the difference in the carrying value of the refunded debt and its reacquisition price.
 This amount is being deferred and amortized over the shorter of the life of the refunded or refunding debt.